miadalavinezhad/Fraud_detection_neo4j/project_description.md

   in the NOSQL database and can be queried.
 Note, two average feelings of security are considered similar when their difference is lower than 1.

   e.
-For each period of the day identifies the number of transactions that occurred in that period, and the average number of fraudulent transactions.
+For each period of the day identify the number of transactions that occurred in that period, and the average number of fraudulent transactions.